lightstep/otel-launcher-go/lightstep/sdk/metric/README.md

 #### Exemplars

+**Status**: Experimental

+Exemplars are sample measurements associated with synchronous metric instruments.
+When OpenTelemetry tracing is used in conjunction with this Metrics SDK, exemplars will be annotated with the TraceID and SpanID of the traced context.

 Collection of metric exemplars are off by default.
+Exemplars are recommended for use with Histograms, especially, and also with monotonic counters.
+Exemplars are recommended for use with Counter, Histogram, and (synchronous) Gauge instruments.

-Exemplars can be configured using the `aggregator.Config` structure, or with a hint like:
+Exemplars can be configured using the `aggregator.Config.Exemplar` structure, or with a hint like:

 ```
 {